Arsenal Media: 2024-2025

 On February 8, 2024, Arsenal Media announced the acquisition, subject to regulatory approval, of seven regional stations owned by Bell Media (CFZZ-FM in Saint-Jean-sur-Richelieu, CFEI-FM in Saint-Hyacinthe, CJDM-FM and CHRD-FM in Drummondville, CJOI-FM and CIKI-FM in Rimouski, and CFVM-FM in Amqui).
 These stations were being acquired as part of a restructuring at Bell Media.
 Arsenal intends to disaffiliate the Énergie and Boom stations, which will join the O network, and the Rouge stations, which will join the Plaisir network.
 The company officially became the owner of the stations on March 11, 2025.

+In November 2025, Arsenal Media announced the sale of three BPM Sports radio stations from RNC Media pending CRTC approval.
+The company officially became the owner of the stations on July 14, 2026.
+A week later, Arsenal Media announced the sale of CJSQ-FM from owner Charles Gregory and completed the purchase on August 31, 2026.

 Radio stations owned by Arsenal Media

-Arsenal Media's stations are grouped under one of the company's four banners.
+Arsenal Media's stations are grouped under one of the company's five banners.
 Each of its banners has a distinctive brand image and is aimed at diverse audiences.
 The O brand has a Top 40 musical style.
 Four stations display the colours of the Plaisir banner intended for an adult audience.
 Hit Country, a network launched in 2019, broadcasts country music.
 The WOW FM brand is shared with Cogeco Media.
+The BPM Sports brand was acquired from RNC Media in July 2026.